Review: Prom by Jill S. Zimmerman Rutledge

 Amazon | Barnes & Noble | Goodreads

 Maintaining an online presence through social media can be tricky to navigate no matter your age.
 Author Kari Kampakis presents advice to teen girls about using social media in a way that’s godly and healthy, too.
 She discusses ways to keep priorities straight—making sure life doesn’t become about how many “likes” you accrue on a post or photo.
 She discusses how to handle relationship issues that can arise from miscommunication or thoughtlessness on social media.
-Through each page, Kampakis shares her wisdom like a cheerleader, making the reader feel like she’s totally on … Continue reading
+Through each page, Kampakis shares her wisdom like a cheerleader, making the reader feel like she’s totally on your … Continue reading

 Review: Furiously Happy by Jenny Lawson